Music

 Resources

 Desktop computers that are equipped with both MIDI keyboards and Sibelius Ultimate can be found in the main teaching room.
-The department also holds digital recording equipment and an electric audio system that is regularly used to capture the work of students and improve on appraisal skills.
+The department also holds digital recording equipment and an audio system that is regularly used to capture the work of students and improve on appraisal skills.
 The use of technology is very helpful in the development of a range of musical skills including composing, performing, listening and aural perception.

 Schemes of Work